How it works

 Tell us the role

-A succinct scoping call.
+A concise scoping call.
 Skills, timezone, team fit, must-haves.

 Day 1